thriveweb/sailinginparadise/content/pages/about.md

         With a background in marketing and a love of social media trends, she likes to capture both those candid and ‘plandid’ moments with our on board camera.
-    - content: Ella is currently completing her PhD in Chemical Engineering and is also a keen surfer, wakeboarder and snowboarder.
+    - content: Ella has a PhD in Chemical Engineering and is also a keen surfer, wakeboarder and snowboarder.
 Great fun to be around and with a love of photography, you are sure to enjoy having Ella on board your charter.
       image: https://ucarecdn.com/cb0d6732-f1ae-47af-a901-97856b14a11c/-/crop/4000x3087/0,1233/-/preview/
       name: "Ella "
       title: Cruise Hostess